With the number of stock photos out in the world, finding the perfect one shouldn’t be that hard.

 For example, check out how much white space the photo in this proposal template cover includes:

 There are plenty of spaces on the image where you could add text.
+Click the template above to enter our online proposal maker tool to customize it–no design know-how required.

 A few ways to make sure there’s adequate white space around your photo include using a small border: